HighOutputVentures/experiments/004/README.md

 - remove roles of a guild member using Discord API
 - discord role hierarchy on servers
 - running worker service in the background using async-group

+**Terminologies**

+- OAuth2 **-** a protocol that allows a user to grant a third-party website or application access to the user's protected resources, without necessarily revealing their long-term credentials or even their identity.
+- API **-** (Application Programming Interface), an interface that delivers the request from the client to the provider and then delivers the response back to the client.
+- Discord **-** a VoIP, instant messaging, and digital distribution platform.
+- NFT **-** (Non-Fungible Token), a non-interchangeable unit of data stored on a blockchain, a form of digital ledger, that can be sold and traded.

 ## Developing